michaeldmcqueen/resources.gmt.com-website/_woh_resources/3-pretrip-meetings/first-pre-trip-meeting.md

 Say: *That’s a lot of stuff\!
 Make sure you have the important dates in your calendars – and get ready for a great trip\!
 One more thing – the camp is set up for you to participate in a lot of ways:&nbsp;*

 * Drama–you can volunteer for a drama and can read Scripture or pray during the evening programs.&nbsp;
 * Lip-Sync Battle–On Thursday night, there will be a lip-sync battle at camp\!
-If you want to try out for the show, talk to me about your act ( you will need to approve their act before they show it to staff at camp).&nbsp;
+If you want to try out for the show, talk to me about your act. ( You will need to approve their act before they show it to staff at camp).&nbsp;
 * Theme **Dinners**\!
 Bring fun stuff for the 3 theme **dinners** during the week\!
-There will be Mustache Monday, Wacky Wednesday, and Tropical Thursday\!
-Think mustache shirts and stickers, knee-high unicorn socks, crazy overalls, Hawaiian shirts and flowered leis\!&nbsp;
+There will be Christmas Monday, Wacky Wednesday, and Tropical Thursday\!
+Think Christmas sweaters, Santa hats, knee-high unicorn socks, crazy overalls, Hawaiian shirts, and flowered leis\!&nbsp;

 Say: *That’s all the information I have for you today\!
 What questions do you have?* (Use the FAQs in your customer account to help you field any questions.)